CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Conclusion

 \section{Conclusion}

-In this study, we proposed CorVS for identity-aware localization using fixed cameras and wearable sensors.
-This study stands out for its focus on challenging real-world scenarios and incorporation of insights from on-site studies.
-We presented a deep learning model that estimates correspondence probabilities and activity-based reliabilities, accompanied by techniques for stable inter-modal learning.
-We also presented a matching algorithm that confirms the pairs incrementally, anticipating practical situations such as the entry of external people and simultaneous similar movements.
-Furthermore, we evaluated the method using the warehouse data, which contains actual operations not seen in prior studies.
-The results provided the key takeaways and suggested the potential directions for future work.
-This study paved the way for person identification based on visual and inertial data under industrial-scale settings, contributing to the advancement of digital transformation.
+In this study, we proposed CorVS+ for identity-aware localization using fixed cameras and wearable sensors.
+This study stands out for its focus on challenging real-world scenarios and its incorporation of insights from on-site studies.
+We presented a deep learning model that estimates the correspondence probabilities and activity-based reliabilities from arbitrary-length data.
+It was accompanied by training techniques for effective inter-modal learning.
+We also presented a matching algorithm that incrementally confirms positive and negative pairs.
+It accommodates practical situations such as the presence of external people and simultaneous similar movements.

+Furthermore, we developed a dataset that reflects actual warehouse operations and challenging settings not seen in prior studies.
+The baseline comparison demonstrated the overall superiority of CorVS+, elevating the PF by approximately 30\% or more.
+The ablation confirmed the effectiveness of the reliability consideration, positive sample augmentation, and variable-length modeling.
+At the end, the discussion pointed out the remaining rooms and promising avenues for further advancement.
+This study paved the way for person identification based on visual and inertial data under industrial-scale settings.
+We believe the takeaways from this study can help with digital transformation across various complex environments beyond warehouses.